Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average days below previous high over 5 years of US Market Strategy 2x Leverage is 88 days, which is lower, thus better compared to the benchmark SPY (122 days) in the same period.
+• Looking at the average days below previous high of 88 days in the last 5 years of US Market Strategy 2x Leverage, we see it is relatively smaller, thus better in comparison to the benchmark SPY (123 days)

 Performance (YTD)